 Elize Mazadiego is an art historian in Modern and Contemporary art (PhD, University of California San Diego), with a specialism in Latin American art.
 She is currently a Marie SkłodowskaCurie fellow within the Amsterdam School for Cultural Analysis.
-She also co-coordinates the research group: Global Trajectories of Thought and Memory: Art and the Global South and chairs the International Committee within the College Art Association.
+She serves as co-director of the research group: Global Trajectories of Thought and Memory: Art and the Global South, chair of the International Committee within the College Art Association and member of the editorial collective of FIELD: a journal of socially-engaged art.

-Her fields of interest include postwar art practices, global conceptualisms, feminism, the intersection between politics and art and Latin American art in a transnational context.
+Her fields of interest include postwar art practices, global conceptualisms, spatial praxis, histories of migration, feminism and the intersection between politics and art.
 She is author of Dematerialization and the Social Materiality of Art, recipient of the 2022 Best Book Award in Latin American Visual Cutlure from the Latin American Studies Association (Visual Culture Studies Section).
 The book reconceptualizes mid-twentieth-century avant-garde practices in Argentina with a focus on Oscar Masotta’s notion of dematerialization as a concept for interpreting experimental art practices that negated the object’s primacy, while identifying their promise within the sociopolitical transformations of the 1950s and 1960s.
-Mazadiego is currently finishing an edited volume titled Charting Space: the cartographies of conceptual art (Manchester University Press, 2022) and guest editing a "Dialogues" on feminist futures in the journal Latin American and Latinx Visual Culture, with Eve Kalyva (2022).
+Mazadiego has a forthcoming edited volume titled Charting Space: the cartographies of conceptual art (Manchester University Press, 2023) and a guest edited "Dialogues" on feminist futures in the journal Latin American and Latinx Visual Culture (Vol. 5, Issue 1, 2023), with Eve Kalyva.

 Elize Mazadiego's book Dematerialization and the Social Materiality of Art is the recipient of the 2022 Best Book Award in Latin American Visual Culture from the Latin American Studies Association (presented by the Visual Culture Studies Section).
 You can read more about the LASA prize here: https://lasaweb.org/en/2022-section-awards/